-- A. The school board, at a public meeting, shall adopt a comprehensive, long-term strategic plan to support and improve teaching and learning that is aligned with creating the world's best workforce and includes the following: - 1. clearly defined school district and school site goals and benchmarks for instruction and student achievement for all student categories identified in
+- A. The school board, at a public meeting, shall adopt a comprehensive, long-term strategic plan to support and improve teaching and learning that is aligned with creating the world's best workforce and includes the following: - 1. clearly defined school district and school site goals and benchmarks for instruction and student achievement for all student categories identified in state and federal law;

-Minnesota Statutes, section 120B.35, subdivision 3, paragraph (b)(2).; Note: MSBA/MASA Model Policy 601, Section IV.B. and MSBA/MASA Model Policy 616 address this requirement.
+Note: MSBA/MASA Model Policy 601, Section IV.B. and MSBA/MASA Model Policy 616 address this requirement.

-- 2. a process to assess and evaluate each student's progress toward meeting state and local academic standards, assess and identify students for participation in gifted and talented programs and accelerate their instruction, adopt early-admission procedures consistent with Minnesota Statutes, section 120B.15 and identifying the strengths and weaknesses of instruction in pursuit of student and school success and curriculum affecting students' progress and growth toward career and college readiness and leading to the world's best workforce; Note: MSBA/MASA Model Policy 618 addresses this requirement. - 3. a system to periodically review and evaluate the effectiveness of all instruction and curriculum, taking into account strategies and best practices, student outcomes, principal evaluations under Minn.
+- 2. a process to assess and evaluate each student's progress toward meeting state and local academic standards, assess and identify students for participation in gifted and talented programs and accelerate their instruction, adopt procedures for early admission to kindergarten or first grade of gifted and talented learners which are sensitive to underrepresented groups if primary aged students are present, and identify the strengths and weaknesses of instruction in pursuit of student and school success and curriculum affecting students' progress and growth toward career and college readiness and leading to the world's best workforce;

+Note: MSBA/MASA Model Policy 618 addresses this requirement. - 3. a system to periodically review and evaluate the effectiveness of all instruction and curriculum, taking into account strategies and best practices, student outcomes, principal evaluations under Minn.
 Stat. § 123B.147, Subd.
 3, students' access to effective teachers who are members of populations under-represented among the licensed teachers in the district or school and who reflect the diversity of enrolled students under Minn.
 Stat. § 120B.35, Subd.
 3(b)(2), and teacher evaluations under Minn.
 Stat. § 122A.40, Subd.
 8, or 122A.41, Subd.
+5;

-5; Note: MSBA/MASA Model Policy 616 addresses this requirement. - 4. strategies for improving instruction, curriculum, and student achievement, including the English and, where practicable, the native language development and the academic achievement of English learners; Note: MSBA/MASA Model Policy 616 addresses this requirement. - 5. a process to examine the equitable distribution of teachers and strategies to ensure children in low-income families, children in families of People of Color, and children in American Indian families are not taught at higher rates than other children by inexperienced, ineffective, or out-of-field teachers; - 6. education effectiveness practices that - a. integrate high-quality instruction, technology, and curriculum that is rigorous, accurate, antiracist, and culturally sustaining; - b. ensure learning and work environments validate, affirm, embrace, and integrate cultural and community strengths for all students, families, and employees; - c. provide a collaborative professional culture that seeks to retain qualified, racially and ethnically diverse staff effective at working with diverse students while developing and supporting teacher quality, performance, and effectiveness; and - 7. an annual budget for continuing to implement the school district plan.
+Note: MSBA/MASA Model Policy 616 addresses this requirement.

+- 4. strategies for improving instruction, curriculum, and student achievement, including the English and, where practicable, the native language development and the academic achievement of English learners;

+Note: MSBA/MASA Model Policy 616 addresses this requirement. - 5. a process to examine the equitable distribution of teachers and strategies to ensure low-income and minority children are not taught at higher rates than other children by inexperienced, ineffective, or out-of-field teachers; - 6. education effectiveness practices that integrate high-quality instruction, rigorous curriculum, technology, and a collaborative professional culture that develops and supports teacher quality, performance, and effectiveness; and - 7. an annual budget for continuing to implement the school district plan. - B. School district site and school site goals shall include the following: - 1.
-- 8. Identifying a list of suggested and required materials, resources, sample curricula, and pedagogical skills for use in kindergarten through grade 12 that accurately reflect the diversity of the state of Minnesota. - B. The school district is not required to include information regarding literacy in a plan or report required under this section, except with regard to the academic achievement of English learners. - C. Every child is reading at or above grade level every year, beginning in kindergarten, and multilingual learners and students receiving special education services are receiving support in achieving their individualized reading goals. - D. School district site and school site goals shall include the following: - 1.
 All students will be required to demonstrate essential skills to effectively participate in lifelong learning.
-These skills include the following:

-Note: The criteria for acceptable performance in basic skills areas may need to be modified for students with unique learning needs.
-These modifications will be reflected in the Individualized Education Program (IEP) or Rehabilitation Act Section 504 Accommodation plan.

-- a. reading, writing, speaking, listening, and viewing in the English language; - b. mathematical and scientific concepts; - c. locating, organizing, communicating, and evaluating information and developing methods of inquiry (i.e., problem solving); - d. creative and critical thinking, decision making, and study skills; - e. work readiness skills; - f. global and cultural understanding. - 2.
-Each student will have the opportunity and will be expected to develop and apply essential knowledge that enables that student to: live as a responsible, productive citizen and consumer within local, state, national, and global political, social, and economic systems; - a. bring many perspectives, including historical, to contemporary issues; - b. develop an appreciation and respect for democratic institutions; - c. communicate and relate effectively in languages and with cultures other than the student's own;
+These skills include the following: - Note: The criteria for acceptable performance in basic skills areas may need to be modified for students with unique learning needs.
+These modifications will be reflected in the Individualized Education Program (IEP) or Rehabilitation Act Section 504 Accommodation plan. - a. reading, writing, speaking, listening, and viewing in the English language; - b. mathematical and scientific concepts; - c. locating, organizing, communicating, and evaluating information and developing methods of inquiry (i.e., problem solving); - d. creative and critical thinking, decision making, and study skills; - e. work readiness skills: - f. global and cultural understanding. - 2.
+Each student will have the opportunity and will be expected to develop and apply essential knowledge that enables that student to: